TimeToogo/Penumbra/README.md

 Another ORM for PHP?!
 =====================
 Yes!
-I built this to learn, but now I see that it offers features that no other ORM has.
-Penumbra is 100% data mapper and aims to stay [completely decoupled](#domainmodels) from your domain models while offering a [powerful OO query api](#pinq).
+Penumbra offers features that no other ORM has.
+Penumbra is 100% data mapper and aims to stay [completely decoupled](#domainmodels) from your domain models while offering a [powerful language integrated query api](#pinq).

 Summary of the current state of Penumbra
 =====================================